What does a Customer Service Representative do?

 Customer Service Representative Job Description Sample

 We are seeking a dedicated and empathetic Customer Service Representative to join our team.
-The ideal candidate will be responsible for providing exceptional customer service, resolving customer inquiries, and ensuring a positive customer experience.
+The ideal candidate will be responsible for providing exceptional customer service, handling inquiries, and resolving issues to ensure customer satisfaction.

 Responsibilities: